Cascades on Networks with Functional Structure: Novel Phenomena

 Typically, the Watts threshold model and its multiplex variants undergo two phase transitions upon variation of the link density of the network \cite{Watts2002, Brummitt2012, Yagan2012}.
 At a relatively low link density, there is a continuous phase transition of the cascade size as the network becomes connected, analogous to percolation.
 At a higher density, cascades disappear in a first-order phase transition as the increasing degree of nodes makes them too robust to propagate cascades.

-In this section, we will see some of the impacts the constrained multiplex structure can have on the behavior of cascades.
+In this section, we will see some of the impacts the constrained multiplex structure can have on this picture.
 The first of these examples can even be understood analytically via a center manifold reduction, while the others will only be investigated numerically.

+Note that the effects presented here truly require the multiplex formulation, i.e.~they cannot be reproduced by a monoplex Watts model with similar parameters (see Appendix \ref{apx-projected-theory}).